 - Obviously, we look at price and value, but our tools have to show a history of durability.

 - We only want tools from reputable high-quality makers that we know.
 Sorry to say, but these off-brands from China do not hold up.

 - Modern motors have a brushless design and we prefer that for longevity when it comes to electrics (read about them here).

 - We will not consider the Home Depot brand “Ryobi”.
 Why not?
 Read what the pros say: it is not good.
 Still, I do have a small screw gun from them that still has power after many years: but I’d never buy it again.

 Watch a very nice lady showing her favorite pin nailer.
 A non-commercialized video for a change.
 Jump to 3:30 to see how she uses it.

 Brad nailers: We have other posts for the best brad nailer (just the 18 gauge guns).

-Finish nailers: My recommendations on the top finish nailers (15 and 16-gauge nails) for different budgets too.
-Finally, we also have a post just for the accessories and nail sets we all need, like pneumatic combos etc.
+Finish nailers: My recommendations for the top finish nailers (15 and 16-gauge nails) for different budgets too.
+Finally, we also have a post just for the accessories and nail sets we all need, like pneumatic combos, etc.